Obedine-Flore/Capstone-Project/README.md

 ![Alt text](skill-assessment-platform/assets/app-interface-screenshots/SkillsAssess_System%20Architecture.drawio.png)

 ## Deployment Plan
 ### Backend Deployment

-I would use the Heroku cloud platform to deploy the Node.js backend.
+The Node.js backend will be deployed using the Heroku cloud platform.

-I would set up a MySQL database on Amazon RDS, DigitalOcean Managed Databases, or another cloud provider.
+A MySQL database will be set up on Amazon RDS, DigitalOcean Managed Databases, or another cloud provider.

-I would configure PM2 to keep the backend running.
+PM2 will be configured to keep the backend running efficiently.

-I would use Nginx or as a reverse proxy to manage API requests.
+Nginx will be used as a reverse proxy to manage API requests.

 ### Frontend Deployment

-I would deploy the React application using Netlify.
+The React application will be deployed using Netlify.

-Ensuring the frontend communicates with the deployed backend via the correct API endpoints.
+Proper configuration will ensure that the frontend communicates seamlessly with the deployed backend via the correct API endpoints.

 ### Database Deployment

-Use Amazon RDS, DigitalOcean Managed Databases, or a self-hosted MySQL instance.
+The database will be deployed using Amazon RDS, DigitalOcean Managed Databases, or a self-hosted MySQL instance.

-Secure the database with proper authentication and access control.
+Security measures, including authentication and access control, will be implemented to protect the database.

-Implement database backups and monitoring tools.
+Database backups and monitoring tools will be set up to ensure reliability and data integrity.

 ### Environment Variables

-Store secrets securely using dotenv files (.env), AWS Secrets Manager, or environment variables on the cloud platform.
+Sensitive information will be securely stored using dotenv files (.env), AWS Secrets Manager, or environment variables on the cloud platform.

 ### Continuous Deployment (CI/CD)

-Use GitHub Actions, Jenkins, or Travis CI to automate deployments.
+GitHub Actions, Jenkins, or Travis CI will be used to automate deployments.

-Set up automatic deployments on push to main or a designated deployment branch.
+Automatic deployments will be set up to trigger on push to the main branch or a designated deployment branch.

 ## Video Demo